 2. All-cause harm: All-cause harm is a cultural value—one in which, instead of focusing solely on metrics, the organization embraces what it means to be a safe environment for patients and staff.
-This entails a just culture, where employees feel safe voluntarily reporting adverse events and where a learning system around safety addresses factors in culture, process, and technology.
+This entails a just culture, where employees feel safe voluntarily reporting adverse events and preventable errors, and where a learning system around safety addresses factors in culture, process, and technology.

 As To Err Is Human concluded, organizational culture is arguably the most influential dynamic in patient harm: “…errors are caused by faulty systems, processes, and conditions that lead people to make mistakes or fail to prevent them.”
 Several factors support the all-cause harm cultural value:

 - An electronic methodology looks for more critical events to support the all-cause harm culture.
 This may include surveilling pharmacy management, coagulation utilization, and sedation management.

 - Real-time trigger tools identify and measure adverse events also enable the all-cause harm culture.
 These tools take safety to the patient level by prompting immediate intervention or prevention at the frontline.